 SILVERGATE ALERT: Bragar Eagel & Squire, P.C.
 Announces that a Class Action Lawsuit Has Been Filed Against Silvergate Capital Corporation and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Silvergate Capital Corporation (“Silvergate” or the “Company”) (NYSE: SI) in the United States District Court of Southern California on behalf of all persons and entities who purchased or otherwise acquired Silvergate securities between November 9, 2021 and November 17, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Silvergate Capital Corporation ("Silvergate" or the "Company") SI in the United States District Court of Southern California on behalf of all persons and entities who purchased or otherwise acquired Silvergate securities between November 9, 2021 and November 17, 2022, both dates inclusive (the "Class Period").
 Investors have until February 6, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.